 Any request for repetition or spelling during a toss-up CANNOT be made after pressing the buzzer.
-A player wishing for such information should simply speak that request loudly and clearly to the moderator WITHOUT pressing the buzzer.
+A player wishing for such information should simply raise their hand or speak that request loudly and clearly to the moderator WITHOUT pressing the buzzer.
 It is highly suggested that players raise their hands while asking a question during a toss-up.
 This indicates clearly to the moderator that what is being said is not an answer to the toss-up question.
-If no team has signaled, the moderator will comply with the request unless the question has been read in its entirety twice.
+If no team has signaled, the moderator will comply with the request unless the question has been read in its entirety twice and time has been called.
 A toss-up may only be read twice by the moderator, not including interruptions due to signaling by players.
 After reading a question from start to finish twice and no team has given a correct answer, the moderator will reveal the correct answer and continue to the next toss-up.